 Most everyone struggles to save enough.
 This is understandable because spending money is awesome and saving money is boring.
-Like I’ve admitted before, I most definitely do!
-I’m drawn to spending money like a wild raccoon to ripe trash.
-If you’re naturally like me, I have a solution that will help you save.
+I most definitely do!
+If you’re naturally like me and drawn to spending money like wild raccoon to ripe trash, I have a solution that will help you save.

 Using inspiration from my time spent “Dumpster Dogging,” I’d like to share a strategy to save money for those of us struggling to tuck enough away.
 The savings method is a bite-sized version of what I did, but much more practical and with far less risk of public backlash.
 This system does not involve you salvaging a coworker’s half-eaten southwestern chicken wrap from the rubbish bin.
 I did it six times last year and saved several thousand additional dollars!

 Dumpster Dogging is a strategy where one cuts off all spending beyond basic needs for designated periods (I’ll call these “Dumpster Periods”).
 The rest of the time, do and spend as normal.
 The spending freeze is the financial equivalent of a juice cleanse, crash diet, Sober January, or self-levied period of chastity after a particularly skanky month.
 Most of the time, “you do you,” but other times, the gushing faucet needs a jumbo tampon corked up inside.

 For example, eliminate all auxiliary spending one week out of every month or two months out of every year.
 Currently, I Dumpster Dog for one pay period out of every four, and I save money without having to keep a budget.